Why become a Naturia cooperator?

 - I am aware that the goal of Naturia is not to make a profit at all costs but to make it a project that lasts

-- I am willing to accept the authority of the Governing Body (whose directors are elected every 3 years) and the Coordinating Body that coordinates the working circles and projects
+- I am willing to accept the authority of the Board of Directors (whose directors are elected every 3 years)

 - I commit myself to be present or to give proxy to the GA at least once a year